 Remote work is still a hot trend, but will it last?
 Can people really be trusted to perform at a high level while traveling the world?

-Our CMO, Ilma, recently gave a presentation entitled Remote Team: Opportunity or Threat? where she broke down the benefits and risks of remote work.
+Our COO, Ilma, recently gave a presentation entitled Remote Team: Opportunity or Threat? where she broke down the benefits and risks of remote work.
 Here are the highlights of her talk.

 The list of amazing benefits from remote work seems to keep growing.
 From improved productivity and employee retention to cost savings and happier employees, remote work has a lot to offer.